Priscilla: A Movie Review

 We see Priscilla, as a fourteen year-old high school student, recruited to meet a twenty-four year-old Elvis by an aquaintance of his dressed in military uniform.
 She is roped into a world all-but-impossible for a young teenager, who like most of her peers idolises the star (towards the end of his initial peak of fame), to refuse.
 Her parents fret about the dangers of the adult world she is being suddenly welcomed into at an obviously inappropriate age, weighing them up against the dangers of forbidding her to enter that world, and the inevitable bitterness and resentment that could be expected to cause.
 We can see it’s basically an impossible offer for her to say no to.

 Soon things become intimate in a romantic and sexual way, even if sex isn’t involved until some years later.
 Elvis is handing her drugs from his personal supply — to keep her awake, to help her sleep, and recreationally —, and playing emotional games as she is ushered and incorporated into a position within the seductive world of fame, wealth, glamour, and dreams that surrounds them.
 It all feels quite manipulative, with clear overtones of grooming behaviour and, well, sexual predation.
-The opening third of the story is likely to make you grimace a few times, but it is showing her story the way it was in a straightforward way, and builds trust with the viewer quickly.
+The opening third of the story is likely to make you grimace a few times, but it is showing Priscilla's story the way it was in a straightforward way, and builds trust with the viewer quickly.

 Once Priscilla is embedded into that world and over the years that follow, she is frequently ignored, neglected, cheated on, and manipulated into serving the role carved out for her in the way she is expected to.
 She lives in a house Elvis ocasionally comes back to and is told to “keep the home fires burning” there, while he is away shooting movies, and the newspapers are full of rumours of flings between him and some of the actors he stars with.

 Yet, the movie does not deny that Priscilla loved Elvis, or that he loved her.
 It’s not a reductionist telling, and doesn’t actually feel like an attempt to villanise Elvis.
 Part of what it shows is the toxic power dynamics at play in the world they are both in, and the movie doesn’t deny Elvis is under extreme cultural pressures of his own — even if he is getting what looks like greater freedoms in many ways.
 It tells Priscilla’s story with a simple and unbiased honesty, in order to show her perspective without compromise.
-It gives the viewer space to form their own judgement — a directorial neutrality that lends the story a lot of power, and makes it thought-provoking.
+It gives the viewer space to form their own judgement.
+It's a directorial neutrality that lends the story a lot of power, and makes it thought-provoking.

 Cailee Spaeny turns in a superb performance as Priscilla, basically tracking the trajectory from teenager ill-equipped to deal with the world she is beckoned into, through a period of accelarated personality development as she learns how to best defend and protect herself within that world, claim her own existence within it, and finally assert her basic rights as forcefully as she needs to.